rubygems/rfcs/text/0000-ownership-transfer.md

 |created_at |datetime|timestamp|
 |updated_at |datetime|timestamp|

-`Ownership application` will store all the users requesting/applying to be maintainers.
-Users logged in will be allowed to apply if a gem is marked as looking for maintainers i.e. an `ownership request` exists or a gem has less than 100,000 downloads and gem is not updated for more than 12 months.
+`Ownership application` will store all the users requesting/applying to be new owners.
+Users logged in will be allowed to apply if a gem has an associated `ownership request` or a gem has less than 100,000 downloads and gem is not updated for more than 12 months.

 When user creates new `ownership application`, new record with status open will be created.
 When `ownership application` is accepted by any existing gem owner, his/her user_id will be updated in approver_id and status will be updated to approved.
 When `ownership application` is rejected by any existing gem owner, his/her user_id will be updated in approver_id and status will be updated to closed.

 View additions/modifications are as follows:
+- Add view for adding/removing an owner to the gem.
-- Add a filter to search gems which are `looking for maintainers`.
+- Add a filter to search gems which have `ownership request`.
 This includes both of the above cases.
 - Add a button to apply for adoption in the gem show page.
 - Add view to list all ownership applications and allow the owner to accept / decline the applications.
 - Add a label to gem show page for gems with `ownership requests`.